-AMVETS is one of the nation’s foremost veterans service organizations (VSOs).
-It stands as a strong and influential advocate for America’s veterans on important issues such as employment and training, mandatory funding for government-provided health care and other benefits to which they are entitled.
-AMVETS is a 501(c)19 organization.
+AMVETS stands as a strong and influential advocate for America’s veterans on important issues such as employment and training, mandatory funding for government-provided health care and other benefits to which they are entitled.
+AMVETS is a 501(c)19 organization; congressionally chartered in 1947.

-Unlike other organizations, membership in AMVETS is open to anyone who is currently serving, or has honorably served, in the U.S. Armed Forces from World War II to present, to include those in the National Guard and Reserves.
+Unlike other organizations, membership in AMVETS is open to anyone who is currently serving, or has honorably served, in the United States Armed Forces from World War II to present, to include those in the National Guard and Reserves.

 In December 1944.
 At that time, it was known as the American Veterans of World War II.
 President Truman signed the organization’s congressional charter in 1947.
 Since then, the charter has been amended several times to broaden membership eligibility and to change the AMVETS name to simply American Veterans to reflect this universality.